davidrhoden/davidrhoden-basic-netlify/timeline/tom-noy-wed-jun-20-2021.md

 ---
-title: I went to Tom and Noy's wedding.
+title: "I went to Tom and Noy's wedding."
+permalink: "/{{ title | slugify }}/"
 date: 2021-06-20T17:00:00.000Z
 summary: I was sure it would storm, but it turned out really nice.
 excerpt: I was sure it would storm, but it turned out really nice.
 category: timeline
-image: tom-noy-wed-1-jun-20-2021.jpg
+image: ./static/img/timeline/tom-noy-wed-1-jun-20-2021.jpg
 layout: layouts/page-gallery.njk
 tags:
   - post